 Recognizing it is essential to secure the successful operation of the College, protect personal rights and physical safety of students and staff, protect College property, maintain good order, promote designated educational objectives of the College and to obviate unnecessary and improper interference with College activities, the Board delegates to the President the authority for effecting and implementing a College wide security program through a Police Department.
 The Brookdale Community College Police Department is legally established in accordance with the provisions of NJSA Title 18A, specifically 18A:6-4.2–6-4.12.

 The appointment of police officers to said Police Department shall be made by the Board of Trustees upon nomination of the President and, upon approval of such person so appointed under the provisions of N.J.S.
-18A:6-4.3, the President or Dean of Human Resources shall issue in the name of the Board of Trustees a commission to such person as a Police Officer of Brookdale Community College subject to and under the terms of the Schedule of Salary and Conditions for such Police Officers.
+18A:6-4.3, the President or Associate Vice President of Human Resources & Organizational Safety shall issue in the name of the Board of Trustees a commission to such person as a police officer of Brookdale Community College subject to and under the terms of the Schedule of Salary and Conditions for such police officers.

 The President or designee, is further authorized to adopt and maintain College Security Regulations and Procedures relevant to the conduct of all persons on College property.
 Such Regulations and Procedures shall be known to all students and staff of the College.
 Additionally, the President or designee, shall establish Police Department Rules and Regulations, including the establishment of procedures for the discipline of Police Department members.

 The Police Department will, in compliance with federal law, specifically the Higher Education Opportunity Act (Student Right-to-Know) and Crime Awareness and Campus Security Act of 1990, Public Law 101-542, as amended to the Jeanne Cleary Disclosure of Campus Security Policy and Crime Statistics Act of 1998; and the Violence Against Women Reauthorization Act (VAWA) SaVE Act provision, maintain and disclose annually College crime statistics and security information, in a report to be made available and accessible to the public.